-Lithoplast is the result of thousands of years of natural metabolism and its encounter with the "golden spike" of humanity, plastics.
-Lithoplast is a new speculative raw material that can be processed in a similar way to clay and is acting as an ultimate symbol of the transformation of matter and the inevitable shifts between nature and culture.
+Lithoplast is the result of thousands of years of natural metabolism and its encounter with the "golden spike" of humanity: plastics.
+Lithoplast is a new speculative raw material that can be processed similarly to clay and acts as the ultimate symbol of the transformation of matter and the inevitable shifts between nature and culture.

 In this project, Shahar Livne explores how people experience matter which is originally regarded as synthetic, as a possible new natural material and how the qualities of the material can be a base for the design.

 Information submitted by the maker and edited by the Future Materials Bank.

 Accessible to visitors of the Future Materials Lab